-S. No. Material issue identified sue whether identifying the risk / ad In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1 Occupational R Risk: Negative: Health and Safety Inherently associated with business activities and processes.
-Occupational Health & Safety has an impact on employee well-being and productivity impacting business of the Company.
-Non- compliance with safety measures by employees.
-Implementation and strict adherence of robust OHS management system and process safety management to address the risks.
+S. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1 Occupational R Risk: Negative: issue identifiedwhether risk or opportunity (R/O)identifying the risk or opportunity opportunity (R/O)Occupational Health and SafetyRRisk: Inherently associat with business activ and processes.
+Occupational Heal Safety has an impa on employee well- being and product impacting busines the Company.Non- compliance v safety measures by employees.Resource ManagementOOpportunity: Water conservation measures can help in cost savings by reduction in water consumption and associated costs su as water and waster water treatment.Resource ManagementR/ORisk: Water availability in extreme weather conditions may lea to downtime and reduced productiv Occupational Health & Safety has an impact on employee well- being and productivity impacting business of the Company.
+Non- compliance with safety measures by Implementation and strict adherence of robust OHS management system and process safety management to address the risks.
 The Company has in place proactive measures like HIRA, safety walks, Job Safety Analysis (JSA), Hazard and Operability study (HAZOP), Risk and Consequences Analysis, and Safety Audits.
 The Company complies with all applicable Health and Safety regulations.
 Accidents can put life / property in danger and impact overall productivity and result in financial loss to the Company.
-2 Resource 0 Opportunity: Positive Management Water conservation measures can help in cost savings by reduction in water consumption and associated costs such as water and waste water treatment. - Achieving long- term cost benefit and improved water footprint.
-R Risk: Negative: Water availability in extreme weather conditions may lead to downtime and reduced productivity.
-Rain water harvesting by using ground water recharge and surface reservoirs is being practiced.
+2 Management · Water conservation measures can help in cost savings by reduction in water Opportunity: Positive Management . measures can help in cost savings by reduction in water consumption and associated costs such as water and waste - Achieving long- term cost benefit and improved water footprint.
+R Risk: Negative: 2 conditions may lead Rain water harvesting by using ground water recharge and surface reservoirs is being practiced.
 Business disruption due. to water shortage.
 High water Cost.
 Possibility of recycling of treated effluent to 100%.
 Reputational implications.
-Resource R/O Risk: Positive: Management (Energy) Risks and mitigation associated with energy management are covered under climate change.
+R/O Risk: Positive: 0 Risks and mitigation associated with energy management are covered under climate change.
 Opportunity: Improved operational efficiency.
 Undertakes measures to conserve energy at Company's facilities by using energy- efficient measures and implementing energy- saving SOPs and practices to ensure optimal energy consumption at our plants.
 Conduct internal energy audits periodically to monitor process gaps and ensure continuous improvement.
 Improved productivity, resulting in improvement in overall business efficiency.
 Lowering of utility bills and operating costs.
 Improved energy index and lowering Carbon footprint.